MarcnKov/The-Ancient-Secrets-of-Computer-Vision/README.md

 # The-Ancient-Secrets-of-Computer-Vision

-In this depository I will post my homeworks and projects related to Computer Vision class offered by the University of Washington.
+In this depository you can find my homework and projects related to Computer Vision class offered by the University of Washington.

 Please take a look at the homework and project sections, you'll find there all the instructions necessary to visualize my Computer Vision projects. :)